 History of HITM / GHIDA

 The Hirsch Institute of Tropical Medicine (HITM) in Asella was founded by Prof. Dieter Häussinger, former Director of the Department of Gastroenterology, Hepatology, and Infectious Diseases at the University Hospital Düsseldorf (1994–2020).
 The partnership with Adama Science and Technology University (ASTU) was formally initiated in 2009 through a Letter of Intent, followed by a cooperation agreement in 2010, marking the beginning of the institute’s development.
 The construction of the institute was made possible in part through a generous donation by Mr. Wolfgang Hirsch.
-The Building was completed in late 2012, and the institute was officially inaugurated on October 16, 2013, with representatives from ASTU, University Hospital Düsseldorf, and Heinrich Heine University Düsseldorf in attendance.
+The building was completed in late 2012, and the institute was officially inaugurated in October 2013, with representatives from ASTU, University Hospital Düsseldorf, and Heinrich Heine University Düsseldorf in attendance.

 In 2020, Prof. Tom Lüdde was appointed Director of the Department of Gastroenterology, Hepatology, and Infectious Diseases and assumed leadership of the HITM.